carpentries-incubator/jekyll-pages-novice/CONTRIBUTING.md

 ## What *Not* to Contribute

-Our lessons already contain more material than we can cover in a typical workshop, so we are usually *not* looking for more concepts or tools to add to them.
+The lesson is already quite long, and we need to think carefully before adding more concepts or tools to the material.
-As a rule,
+If you would like to add a new block of content, i.e. more than 1-2 new sentences, please open an issue before writing this so you can discuss the potential addition with the lesson maintainers.

-if you want to introduce a new idea, you must (a) estimate how long it will take to teach and (b) explain what you would take out to make room for it.
+If you want to introduce a new idea, you should (a) estimate how long it will take to teach and (b) explain what you would take out to make room for it.
 The first encourages contributors to be honest about requirements;
 the second, to think hard about priorities.